pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

 #### MariaDB

-##### Repositories

-_If you are using Debian 10 or Ubuntu 18.04 you can skip this step, MariaDB 10.3 is in the default packages_

-We currently use MariaDB 10.4, here is the [official installation guide on the MariaDB website](https://downloads.mariadb.org/mariadb/repositories/#distro=Debian&version=10.4).
+We advise to use MariaDB 10.4.
+Please refer to the well maintained [official installation guide on the MariaDB website](https://downloads.mariadb.org/mariadb/repositories/#distro=Debian&version=10.4).

-Simply enter there your system specifications and follow the detailed instructions.

-In production system, you probably want to secure your installation by executing:
+> If you plan going live, you probably want to execute this convenient script to reduce your attack surface:

-`mysql_secure_installation`
+> `mysql_secure_installation`

 #### Post install configuration